 As they traveled they faced a famine, so they went to Egypt (Genesis 12:10).
 Abram was afraid that the Egyptians would kill him and take his wife because she was very beautiful.
 So, he asked her to say that she was his sister (a half-truth).
 Pharaoh found about Abraham’s wife and took her to his house.
 But God intervened and plagued Pharaoh’s house and he returned Abram’s wife (Genesis 12).

-Sarai and Abram reached the land that God led them to.
+Abram and his wife reached the land that God led them to.
 And there, God promised Abram a son and that his descendants would be as the stars of heaven (Genesis 15) and inherit Canaan.
 But Sarai was barren.
-When ten years passed and still there was no child, Sarai asked Abram to have a child with her servant Hagar.
-Abraham did as she suggested and Hagar conceived and gave birth to a son called Ishmael.
-After bearing a child, Hagar looked down at Sarai, and Sarai treated her harshly, so Hagar ran away.
-But the Lord asked Hagar to return and be subject to Sarai (Genesis 16).
+When ten years passed and still there was no child, she asked Abram to have a child with her servant Hagar (Genesis 16:2,3).
+Abraham did as she suggested and Hagar conceived.
+When Hagar saw that she had conceived, her mistress became despised in her eyes.
+So, Sarai dealt harshly with her, and Hagar fled from her presence (verses 4-8).

 Sarah believed in the living God and in His unchanging Word.
-Even though she was 90 and Abraham was 100, she trusted that the Lord will fulfill His promise by giving them a son in their old age.
+Even though she was 90 and Abraham was 100, she trusted that the Lord will fulfill His promise by giving them a son when she passed the age of fertility.
 She died at the age of 127 (Genesis 23:1).
-During her life Sarah respected Abraham and submitted to his headship in the home (Genesis 18:12).
+During her life she respected Abraham and submitted to his headship in the home (Genesis 18:12).
 The apostle Peter points to her as the matriarch of all godly wives (1 Peter 3:5–6).